Is it a sin to masturbate when your spouse is in prison for many years? It should not be a sin if we both think of ONLY one another when doing so.

 But if they do not have self-control, let them marry; for it is better to marry than to burn with passion.
 1 Corinthians 7:9 (NASB)

 This verse reveals that if a Christian does not have self-control, God wants them to marry.
-The Greek word that is translated as “burn” is puroo.
+The Greek word that is translated as “burn” is pyroo.
 The Greek word has the idea of intense, flaming, fiery hot, or burning.
 That is a good description of strong sexual passion.
 Men and women who struggle with such passions are driven to masturbate.
-However, some do it simply for pleasure.
+However, some do it simply for pleasure and habitually by themselves.

 Masturbation Is a Sin – Adultery In the Heart

 What is the conclusion?
 Is masturbation a sin?
 Masturbation is clearly a sin under certain circumstances.
 You are encouraged to read the questions “Is masturbation a sin?” and “Is masturbation a sin in marriage?”
-These two Q and A teach that masturbation is clearly a sin under certain circumstances.
+These two Q&A teach that masturbation is clearly a sin under certain circumstances.
 One example would be having lustful thoughts while masturbating.
-Some men and women intentionally watch porn, look at naked women or men, or engage in sexual fantasies in order to enhance their orgasm.
-If masturbation occurs while watching pornography, looking at images or lusting over a member of the opposite sex, then sin has occurred.
+Some men and women intentionally watch porn, look at naked women or men, read sexually stimulating literature, or engage in sexual fantasies in order to enhance their orgasm.
+If masturbation occurs while watching pornography, looking at images, dwelling on sexual fantasies or lusting over a member of the opposite sex, then sin has occurred.
 In fact, Jesus says that adultery has occurred (Matthew 5:27-30).

 Masturbation is also clearly a sin if it denies a marriage partner sexual enjoyment with their partner.
 In marriage, often males cannot immediately experience a second orgasm for a period of time after the first.
-Also, they are not as highly sexually motivated after an orgasm for awhile.
-Most women can perform sexually, repeatedly, with some delay and slight drop in desire.
+Also, they are not as highly sexually motivated for awhile after an orgasm.
+Consequently, a habitual masturbator will not be as highly motivated to have intercourse with their spouse.
+Most females can orgasm again with a slight delay.
 Consequently, masturbation can violate 1 Corinthians 7:5 which says, “Stop depriving one another.”

-Masturbation Is a Sin – When Controlled By It
+Masturbation Is a Sin When One Is Controlled By It

-One must remember that the sin of habitual self-indulgence is also a sin (1 Corinthians 7:2, 9; Colossians 2:23).
+One must remember habitual self-indulgence is also a sin (1 Corinthians 7:2, 9; 2Timothy 3:3-4).
 If masturbation is habitual, then sin has occurred.